Music Theory Alchemy

 The chord progression in the verse of “Time To Pretend” by MGMT is primarily built around the key of D major.
 It features a simple and repetitive structure, with some variations.
 The chords used are mainly triads and simple extensions, with the occasional use of suspended chords (Dsus2) to create tension and release.
 The progression showcases the band’s ability to create an engaging and immersive soundscape, while keeping the harmony relatively simple.

-The chord progression in the verse of “Congratulations” by MGMT is an interesting blend of conventional pop and classical harmonies with some use of borrowed chords.
-The progression features mostly diatonic chords in the key of G major, but there are moments of modal interchange and suspensions that add color and tension to the progression.
+The chord progression in the refrain of MGMT’s “Weekend Wars” is an intriguing combination of diatonic and borrowed chords.
+It primarily features chords from the key of A minor and C major, with some noticeable out-of-key chords that add color and tension to the progression.

 “Closer” by Nine Inch Nails is a repetitive, hypnotic song that relies on a dark tonality and electronic elements to create its unique sound.
 This is achieved with the use of only two chords: Cm7 and F. Notably, a distinctive feature of this song is the lack of chordal diversity which aids in creating a minimal, industrial vibe.